BLE means lowest battery usage

 - Rugged CNC billet aluminium with hard anodisation, bluetooth controller for motorcycles.

-- With backup internal battery, keeps device on for around 30m after you turn off the engine
+- With backup internal battery, keeps device on for around 30m after you disconnect from power (with ignition off, it will keep working)

 - Allows you to control over 20 Android navigations apps with the same control scheme.